 Standby Cash is a line of credit that could be available to you right now.
 Log into your Huntington account online or in the mobile app to see if you qualify.
 You could access between $100 and $500 in just a few clicks.
 Pay it back over three months with automatic payments and there's no interest.
 Otherwise, a 1%

 Eligibility for Standby Cash is based primarily on your checking deposit history with us, not your credit score.
-To qualify, you need $750 or more in monthly deposits to a Huntington personal checking account for three consecutive months, and an average daily balance of $200 or more in your checking account.
+To qualify for Standby Cash, you need $1,000 or more in monthly deposits to a Huntington personal checking account for three consecutive months, and an average daily balance of $200 or more in your checking account.
 Other eligibility requirements apply, including your recent overdraft and/or return history‡.
 Qualifying for Standby Cash is based primarily on your checking and deposit history, rather than your credit score does not impact your access and once you are approved within a few clicks online it is available for immediate transfer into your checking account.
 And you're eligible to make transfers as long as you continue to meet the requirements.
 The account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.

 Get access to your paycheck early